ozanMSFT/pytorch-wiki/Continuous-Integration.md

 Limitations: this feature only works for GitHub Actions CI and for when the issue is linked through key phrases in the PR body (and not commit messages).

 ## Other Topics

+### CI Metrics

+A compilation of dashboards and metrics relating to CI could be found in [the PyTorch CI Metrics Dashboards wiki](https://github.com/pytorch/pytorch/wiki/PyTorch-CI-Metrics-Dashboards)

 ### CI Internals